Connect with others who understand.

 Another explained, “I had a toenail removed due to frequent ingrown toenail infections, so it’s sore.
 I’m having the other one done in a few weeks.”

-Yet another added to these comments: “I had the toenail on both big toes removed in early December because of ingrown toenails.”
+A third commented, “I had the toenail on both big toes removed in early December because of ingrown toenails.”

 Managing Toenail-Cutting Problems

-Some people get an extended nail trimmer.
-These may work for some people, but not others.
+There are several options for keeping your toenails well-trimmed.
+Some people find extended nail trimmers helpful.
 “I’ve seen one that's on a long stick, for lack of a better word,” shared one member.
 “Those scare me because my feet jump when I touch my toes.”

 Fungal Infections